egokzr/egokzr/README.md

 ### Hi there 👋

-I'm a second year student at BSUIR
+- 🔭 I'm a second year student at BSUIR
+- 🌱 I'm currenlty learing c#, swift and java for educational purposes
+- 📫 How to reach me: t.me/egokazik

 <!--
 **egokzr/egokzr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.